 Diane knew what Ashley was trying to express, so she gave her opinion on why bad things appeared to occur without explanation.
 “I’ve always heard people claim that everything happens for a reason.
 Whether it’s good or bad, they’re convinced that there is some kind of meaning behind every event.
 But I’ve never believed that was true- and I don’t believe it now.
 However, that makes it difficult sometimes for a person as skeptical as me to remain positive.
 The randomness of our existence does not lend itself to believing, against all evidence, that things will spontaneously get better.”

 Diane paused before continuing.
-“The point I’m trying to make is that you, and Olivia, and now your father have given me hope.
+“The point I’m trying to make is that you, Olivia, and now your father have given me hope.
 And I haven’t had that in a long time.
 You’ve restored my faith in people.
-When you are living on the street being continually ignored, it becomes easier by the day to think that you don’t matter to anyone and that you are not important.
+When you are living on the street and being continually ignored, it becomes easier by the day to think that you don’t matter to anyone and that you are not important.
 You become invisible while sitting in plain sight.
 But your little girl spoke to me, and now all of this is the result.”

 Ashley weighed her next words carefully before saying them.
 “Perhaps the meaning we all seek can be found in how we treat people.
 I mean, what would the world be like if we helped and supported each other, instead of passing judgment the way I did with you?
 How much better would society be if we stopped focusing exclusively on ourselves and accepted the truth that we are all the same, no matter what our circumstances…… That is an important lesson that was taught to me by my child who doctors assured me would not have a life worth living.”

 That statement touched Diane.
-The beauty of a child with a disability having such a powerful impact had also made her reconsider how she formed opinions about people without knowing the facts.
+The beauty of a child with a disability having such a powerful impact also made her reconsider how she formed opinions about people without knowing the facts.
 Diane asked, “Speaking of Olivia, she doesn’t know about any of this does she?”

 “No. I wanted to talk to you first to see if you were interested in the job and apartment.
 I didn’t want to get her hopes up just in case this was not something you wanted to do.”
 Smiling, Ashley added, “By the way, you haven’t said one way or the other whether you like the idea.
 But before you make up your mind just let me put the best possible spin on it I can.
 My dad is a terrific landlord, and I try to be a good employer – and you will instantly have three good friends if you want them.”